jtpaasch/assets/README.md

     $ assets . --ignore .git,.gitignore,dist

-To include a base64 encoded string of the files' contents, use `--base64` followed by the maximum number of characters your base64 encoded strings can be.
+To include a base64 encoded string of the files' contents, use `--base64` followed by the max filesize you want to base64 encode.
+For instance to base64 encode all files 2k or smaller:

-    $ assets . --base64 12000
+    $ assets . --base64 2000